octopusthink/ghost-ship/README.md

     Your site is now running at [`http://localhost:8000/`](http://localhost:8000/)!

-## License

-This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details.

 ## SEO

+### Page frontmatter

+There are a few SEO-specific properties you can set for any page or other content type:

+`metaDescription:` For setting the meta description.
+`thumbnail`: For setting a thumbnail image to appear when shared on social media.
+`canonical`: For setting the canonical url.

+These are all optional—don't use them if you don't need them!

 ### Thumbnail images

-For each page, you can set a custom thumbnail that will be used when sharing on Twitter, Facebook, etc.
+For each page, you can set a custom thumbnail that will be used when sharing on Twitter, Facebook, etc. If no thumbnail is set, the page will use the fallback thumbnail, as defined in your `SiteConfig.js`.

 We recommend using the size 630x1200 for maximum compatibility.
+These images should be stored in the `static/` directory.

+## License

+This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details.